Johnconfit/exercise_restfulapi_variant_build/README.md

-# flutter_restfulapi - Characters Flutter App
+# RestfulApi - Characters Flutter App

 This simple application allows you to make an API call to list the characters and associated details.